knative/docs/docs/install/operator/configuring-eventing-cr.md

 Knative Eventing has multiple ConfigMaps that are named with the prefix `config-`.
 The `spec.config` in the KnativeEventing CR has one `<name>` entry for each ConfigMap, named `config-<name>`, with a value which will be used for the ConfigMap `data`.

-### Setting the default channel for the broker
+### Setting a default channel

-If you are using a channel-based broker, you can change the default channel type for the broker from InMemoryChannel to KafkaChannel, by updating the `config-br-default-channel` ConfigMap.
+If you are using different channel implementations, like the KafkaChannel, or you want a specific configuration of the InMemoryChannel to be default you can change the default behavior by updating the `default-ch-webhook` ConfigMap.
 You can do this by modifying the KnativeEventing CR:

 ```yaml
 apiVersion: operator.knative.dev/v1alpha1